lzwjava/blog-source/notes/2025-07-23-ai-first-architecture-evaluation-en.md

 ---
-title: "AI-First Architecture for Modern Development"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: AI-First Architecture for Modern Development
 translated: false
-generated: true
 ---

 This post was written with the help of Grok, but the ideas are original.